GulnurAcar/pj-sevgilit/index.md

 ## Week 3 (Oct 24)

-The data set I am propose to use in my project is the Global Terrorism data set.
-Here is the data and my initial exploratory data analysis on it.
++ The data set I am propose to use in my project is the TED Talks data set.
+[Here](files/TED_Talks.html) is the data and my initial exploratory data analysis on it.

-We decided on the groups.
++ We decided on the groups.
 Our group name is **datING** and other members are Bilge Uzuner, Sefa Erbaş.
 (Also me Türkan Sevgili:) )

 ### Udacity Update

-I finished first 3 lessons on the Udacity course.
+I finished first 3 lessons (What is EDA?, R Basics, Explore One Variable) on the Udacity course.
 I did all the work required and all the quizes.

 ## Week 2 (Oct 10)